swiftlang/swift/docs/StandardLibraryProgrammersManual.md

 ### Formatting Conventions

-The Standard Library codebase has some rather strict formatting conventions.
+The Standard Library codebase has some uniformly applied formatting conventions.
 While these aren't currently automatically enforced, we still expect these conventions to be followed in every PR, including draft PRs.
-(PRs are first and foremost intended to be read/reviewed by *people familiar with the stdlib codebase*, and it's crucial that trivial formatting issues don't get in the way of understanding proposed changes.)
+(PRs are first and foremost intended to be read/reviewed by people, and it's crucial that trivial formatting issues don't get in the way of understanding proposed changes.)

+Some of this code is very subtle, and its presentation matters greatly.
+Effort spent on getting formatting _just right_ is time very well spent: new code we add is going to be repeatedly read and re-read by many people, and it's important that code is presented in a way that helps understanding it.

 #### Line Breaking